Today's Bible Reading: Matthew 1

-Matthew is one of three Synoptic Gospels (along with Mark and Luke), but is unique in its Jewish focus-including numerous OT quotations and fulfillment notes.
-The Synoptic Gospels can be generally outlined in three major sections: identity stories which introduce the gospel, the ministry of Jesus (including the three passion predictions), and the events of the Passion Week (beginning with the Triumphal Entry and concluding with the Resurrection) and a brief description of the time between the Resurrection and the Ascension.
+Matthew is one of three Synoptic Gospels (the others are Mark and Luke).
+Matthew is unique in its Jewish backgrounds--numerous Old Testament quotations, prophetic notes, and fulfillment statements.
+The Synoptic Gospels can be outlined with three major sections: (1) identity stories that introduce the gospel, (2) the ministry of Jesus (including the three passion predictions), and (3) the events of the Passion Week (beginning with the Triumphal Entry and concluding with the Resurrection) and a brief description of the time between the Resurrection and the Ascension.

-Today's text is part of Matthew's identity stories.
+Today's chapter is part of Matthew's identity stories.
 The purpose of the reading is to say something about who Jesus is.
-In Matthew the identity stories appear in the first four chapters and include the genealogy, his identity as Jesus-Immanuel-Christ, a section devoted to kingly contrasts, the "Son out of Egypt" prophecy, his baptism, and his temptation).
+In Matthew the identity stories appear in the first four chapters and include a genealogy, his identity as Jesus-Immanuel-Christ, a section devoted to kingly contrasts, the "Son out of Egypt" prophecy, his baptism, and his temptation).

 The name Jesus signifies "Savior."
 What do you think of when you think of salvation?
 What did the Jews think of or anticipate (for example, deliverance from oppression by other nations)?
 Today's text refers to "salvation from sins."
-Contemplate the significance of the name, Jesus, and resolve to connect the name with the concept of salvation more often when you encounter it (hear it or read it).
+Contemplate the importance of the name, Jesus, and try to connect the name with the concept of salvation more often when you encounter it (hear it or read it).
 The name Immanuel means "God with us."
 What does it mean to you that God is with us through Jesus?
-Consider this text from chapter 1 in contrast with the Great Commission text in chapter 28 when the disciples wonder if Jesus' departure will mean that God will no longer be present with them.
-(Jesus' promise before his ascension is that he will always be with them.)
+Contrast this passage from Chapter 1 with the Great Commission text in Chapter 28 when the disciples wonder if Jesus' departure will mean that God will no longer be present with them.
+(Jesus' promise in the last words before his ascension is that he will always be with them.)
 The designation Christ in 2:4 (Christ is the Greek word, Messiah in Hebrew, anointed in English) suggests another aspect of Jesus' identity.
 What does it mean to you that Jesus is the "anointed one?"
-Given that Matthew's description of Jesus has been characterized as "Servant King," how does this concept connect to his royalty?
+Considering that Matthew's description of Jesus is sometimes summarized as "Servant King," how do these various descriptions connect to his royalty?